sil-project/Platform/src/Blast/Bundle/DecoratorBundle/README.md

 ### The Sonata bundles

 Do not forget to configure the SonataAdminBundle.
-Find examples in the [libre-informatique/crm-bundle](https://github.com/libre-informatique/SymfonyLibrinfoCRMBundle#the-sonata-bundles) documentation.
+Find examples in the [libre-informatique/crm-bundle](https://github.com/libre-informatique/SymfonySilCRMBundle#the-sonata-bundles) documentation.

 ### The Libre Informatique bundles

 Do not forget to configure the BlastCoreBundle.
-Find examples in the [libre-informatique/core-bundle](https://github.com/libre-informatique/SymfonyLibrinfoCRMBundle#the-libre-informatique-bundles) documentation.
+Find examples in the [libre-informatique/core-bundle](https://github.com/libre-informatique/SymfonySilCRMBundle#the-libre-informatique-bundles) documentation.

 ### Finish

-Consider ```LibrinfoDecoratorBundle``` an assetic bundle :
+Consider ```BlastDecoratorBundle``` an assetic bundle :

 ```
 # app/config/config.yml